A baby not smiling by 6 months may signal developmental or health concerns that require timely evaluation by a pediatrician.

 Understanding Infant Smiling: What’s Normal?

 Smiling is one of the earliest social milestones for babies.
-Most infants start to smile socially between 6 and 8 weeks of age, which signals growing awareness and interaction with their environment.
+Most infants start to smile socially by the end of the second month, which signals growing awareness and interaction with their environment.
 This early smile is not just a cute reflex; it’s a crucial sign that the baby’s brain and emotional development are progressing as expected.

 Babies use smiles to communicate joy, comfort, and connection.
 When a baby smiles in response to familiar faces or voices, it shows they recognize and engage with others.
 This social smile is an important step in bonding and emotional development.

 However, every baby develops at their own pace.
 Some may smile earlier or later than others without any underlying problem.
-Still, persistent absence of smiling beyond the expected age range can raise concerns about a baby’s neurological or emotional health.
+Still, persistent absence of smiling beyond the expected age range can raise concerns about a baby’s neurological, sensory, or social development.

 Why Does Smiling Matter So Much?